Autopsy of John F. Kennedy: HSCA (1979)

-The forensic panel concluded that the three pathologists were not qualified to have conducted a forensic quality.
-Panel member Dr. Milton Helpern, Chief Medical Examiner for New York City, went so far as to say that selecting Dr. Humes (who had only taken a single course on forensic pathology) to lead the autopsy was "like sending a seven-year-old boy who has taken three lessons on the violin over to the New York Philharmonic and expecting him to perform a Tchaikovsky symphony".
+The forensic panel concluded that the three pathologists were not qualified to conduct a forensic autopsy.
+Panel member Milton Helpern, Chief Medical Examiner for New York City, went so far as to say that selecting Humes (who had only taken a single course on forensic pathology) to lead the autopsy was "like sending a seven-year-old boy who has taken three lessons on the violin over to the New York Philharmonic and expecting him to perform a Tchaikovsky symphony".

 The committee also employed experts to authenticate the autopsy materials.
 Neither the Clark Panel nor the Rockefeller Commission undertook to determine if the X-rays and photographs were, in fact, authentic.
-Considering the numerous issues that arisen over the years with respect to autopsy X-rays and photographs, the committee believed that authentication was a crucial step in the investigation.
+Considering the numerous issues that had arisen over the years with respect to autopsy X-rays and photographs, the committee believed that authentication was a crucial step in the investigation.
 The authentication of the autopsy X-rays and photographs was accomplished by the committee assisting its photographic evidence panel as well as forensic dentists, forensic anthropologists, and radiologists working for the committee.
 Two questions were put to these experts: